Going on vacation can go one of two ways.

 Either you can ease yourself into it nice and gently, have no expectations and experience the best three weeks of your life

-you save up all year, get stressed out of your brain, worry about anything and everything, freak out because the kids aren’t as excited as they should be and after two weeks you come home feeling broke, frazzled and exhausted.
+you save up all year, get stressed out of your brain, worry about anything and everything, freak out because the kids aren’t as excited as they should be and then return home two weeks later feeling broke, frazzled and quite frankly, exhausted.

 And you have sunburn on your shoulders.

 You swear that the next time you take a break it will be a stay-cation.

 Let’s make sure your next vacation is the former and not the latter.